bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-And with that, there\'s a fade to method that we can use in **jQuery**.
+And with that, there&apos;s a fade to method that we can use in **jQuery**.

-So here, just as we\'ve done before, we can add a new event handler for when you click the the button has fadeto20box on here.
-I\'m going to paste that in just to make sure I spell it right and we\'ll add a click handler And then in here, we\'ll add a function that runs when you click it, it\'s just an anonymous function.
-And what we\'re going to do here is once again, we\'ll go get pound box.
-Don\'t forget the pound sign.
+So here, just as we&apos;ve done before, we can add a new event handler for when you click the the button has fadeto20box on here.
+I&apos;m going to paste that in just to make sure I spell it right and we&apos;ll add a click handler And then in here, we&apos;ll add a function that runs when you click it, it&apos;s just an anonymous function.
+And what we&apos;re going to do here is once again, we&apos;ll go get pound box.
+Don&apos;t forget the pound sign.

-And we\'re going to use the fade to method.
+And we&apos;re going to use the fade to method.
 See it even comes up here, fade to.
-And we\'re going to fade to, the way this works is we\'re going to put in the amount of time.
-So we\'ll do, again I\'ll do 3000, just to kind of slow but gives us a sense of what that is.
+And we&apos;re going to fade to, the way this works is we&apos;re going to put in the amount of time.
+So we&apos;ll do, again I&apos;ll do 3000, just to kind of slow but gives us a sense of what that is.
 But then the second number it takes is a **duration**, an amount.
-Takes the **duration**, that\'s the first number.
-The second number is how much it\'s going to **fade** **to**.
+Takes the **duration**, that&apos;s the first number.
+The second number is how much it&apos;s going to **fade** **to**.
 We want to do 0.2 like that.
 And now, that should actually work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->